Skip to content

 An Optimizer

-Gombeaud's background reads like a masterclass in operational excellence.
+Gombeaud's background is in operational excellence.

 Eight years at Boston Consulting Group, followed by three years at Aircall, where he led partnerships and indirect sales channels.
 He was responsible for 40% of the company's new sales.
 But what drew him to Hexa wasn't the allure of building something from scratch.

-"I'm an engineer by training, and I like the idea of improving, optimizing, fixing what should be fixed, and making the best, optimal out of something existing, rather than creating it from scratch," he said.
+"I'm an engineer by training, and I like the idea of improving, optimizing, fixing what should be fixed, and making the best, the most optimal out of something existing, rather than creating it from scratch," he said.

 AI: The Great Accelerator and Disruptor